Code Guidelines

 General

-characters, these can be split into multiple lines.
+- Lines should not exceed 100 characters, these can be split into multiple lines.

-when assigning / comparing a pointer (unless strictly necessary).
+- Use nullptr instead of 0 when assigning / comparing a pointer (unless strictly necessary).

-extension for C files and the .s
+- Use the .cpp/.hpp extension for C++ files, the .c/.h extension for C files and the .s extension for ASM files.

 - The preferred indentation style is 1TBS/OTBS.